tytydraco/yessleep/out/The_legends_are_real_Dont_go_near_the_old_bridge_past_dark.md

 It’s not that I’m cruel.
 I just don’t like people who are weaker than me.

-I see my role as someone who helps others prepare for the harshness of life.
-Sure…I can be mean.
-But I won’t apologize for it.

-I’m just gonna tell you what happened...cause it changed my life.
+Anyway, I’m just gonna tell you what happened...cause it changed my life.
 And it has everything to do with Violet, the weirdest girl at our school.

-It happened one month ago.
+It occurred one month ago.

 Violet showed up to class wearing black garbage bags all over her body.
 Like, big ones that covered every inch of her skin.